-Publishers and authors have worried that e-books might hurt sales for hardcovers, which cost more; Amazon.com, Barnes & Noble.com and other online retailers commonly price top-selling e-releases at $9.99.
+Publishers and authors have worried that e-books might take sales from hardcovers, which cost more.

-With the digital market estimated at between 2-5 percent of total sales, more than double from two years ago, e-books were held back for several of the fall's leading titles, including the late Sen. Edward Kennedy's "True Compass," Sarah Palin's "Going Rogue" and Andre Agassi's "Open."
+E-books have already been held back for several of the fall's leading titles.
+Those include the late Sen. Edward Kennedy's "True Compass," Sarah Palin's "Going Rogue" and Andre Agassi's "Open."

 © Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.